deliro/bindiff/README.md

-# bindiff
+# bitcut

-`bindiff` is a simple CLI tool for creating and applying binary patches.
+`bitcut` is a simple CLI tool for creating and applying binary patches.

 ## Motivation
 When two binary files are similar, rewriting or transmitting the entire new version can be inefficient.
 This tool reduces the cost by generating a compact binary patch that represents only the difference.
 The new file can then be reconstructed by applying the patch to the original.